acl21/diwa/README.md

 (TODO)
 ```
 ### 2. Diffusion Policy Training

-**Note**: (TODO) You may skip pre-training if you would like to use the default checkpoint (available for download) for fine-tuning.
-Before running the following, see A.2 [here](dataset/README.md#2-expert-data-for-diffusion-policy-training).
-All the configs for pre-training can be found under `config/<env>/pretrain/`.
+**Note**: (TODO) You may skip pre-training if you would like to use the default checkpoints (available for download) for fine-tuning.

+Before pre-training, please extract the featurized expert data with A.2 [here](dataset/README.md#a2-extract-expert-data-for-diffusion-policy-training).
+All configs relevant for pre-training can be found under `config/<env>/pretrain/<skill-name>`.
+To pretrain CALVIN's `close_drawer` skill, run:
 ```bash
 python scripts/run.py --config-name=pre_diffusion_mlp_feat_vision --config-dir=config/calvin/pretrain/close_drawer
 ```
 ### 3. Reward Estimation
-Before running the following, see A.3 [here](dataset/README.md#3-class-balanced-data-for-reward-classifier-training).
+Before training the reward classifier, please generate the class-balanced classification data with A.3 [here](dataset/README.md#a3-generate-class-balanced-data-for-reward-classifier-training).
 ```bash
 python scripts/rewcls/train_contrastive.py
 ```
 ### 4. Fine-tuning inside World Model
-All the configs can be found under `config/<env>/finetune/`.
+All configs relevant for fine-tuning can be found under `config/<env>/finetune/<skill-name>`.
+Set `base_policy_path` to the relevant pretrained policy checkpoint.
+To fine-tune CALVIN's `close_drawer` skill, run:
 ```bash
 python scripts/run.py --config-name=ft_mb_ppo_diffusion_mlp_feat_vision --config-dir=cfg/calvin/finetune/close_drawer
 ```

+## Known Issues

+1. To solve the `TypeError` you may face with line 72 in `calvin_env/calvin_env/envs/play_table_env.py`, replace line 20 with `from calvin_env import calvin_env`.

 ## Citation
 If you find DiWA useful in your work, please leave a ⭐ and consider citing our work with: